thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack::

 Deletes messages permanently, or moves them to the trash folder (honoring the account's deletion behavior settings).
+Deleting external messages will throw an ``ExtensionError``.
 The ``skipTrash`` parameter allows immediate permanent deletion, bypassing the trash folder.

 **Note**: Consider using :ref:`messages.move` to manually move messages to the account's trash folder, instead of requesting the overly powerful permission to actually delete messages.
 The account's trash folder can be extracted as follows: